 Within the Bwindi Impenetrable Forest

 The terrain suddenly changed when we reached the Bwindi Impenetrable Forest.
 We continued onto a narrow muddy trail that ran into the forest.
 At this point, I asked Osbad for an idea of how long it would take to find the gorillas.
 We were prepared for a grueling hike based on what we'd read about the Nkuringo family of gorillas prior to the trip but wanted to get some first hand intel.
-Osbad told us that the fastest he'd even found the Nkuringo family was two hours and the slowest was four hours.
+Osbad told us that the fastest he'd ever found the Nkuringo family was two hours and the slowest was four hours.
 We were one hour into our hike at this point and did a mental calculation of our energy reserves.

 The trail undulated through the forest with steep climbs followed by drops into a valley.
 In total, we traversed 2-3 large hills and were getting pretty winded when Osbad assured us that we were almost there.
 Our UWA guide was in touch with trackers who had been out since dawn trying to find our family of mountain gorillas.
 Osbad and the trackers were in frequent radio contact to let us know which way to go.
 Fortunately for us, the Nkuringo family was relatively close by and easy to find that day.
-About 2 hours and 15 minutes into our hike, we were preparing for our encounter!
+About 2 hours and 15 minutes into our hike, we were preparing for our wildlife encounter!

 Our Hour with the Nkuringo Mountain Gorilla Family